Dicastery for Interreligious Dialogue: Mission

-The PCID is the central hub for dialogue in the Catholic Church.
+The Dicastery for Interreligious Dialogue is the central hub for dialogue in the Catholic Church.
 However, dialogue is often carried out at the local level by individual churches, many of which are supported by regional or national dialogue commissions.
 The PCID works closely to support these commissions and encourages their formation in areas where they do not yet exist.

-The PCID is restricted to matters of religion and interreligious dialogue.
+The Dicastery is restricted to matters of religion and interreligious dialogue.
 It does not address social or economic issues, which are covered by other departments in the Roman Curia.

-The Commission for Religious Relations with Muslims is part of the Pontifical Council for Interreligious Dialogue.
+The Commission for Religious Relations with Muslims is part of the Dicastery for Interreligious Dialogue.
 The Commission's place within the Council’s structure reflects a degree of independence.
 The Council's president is ex officio president of the Muslim Commission, but the Commission has its own secretary and its own group of eight consultors.

 Current activities

-The PCID undertakes a range of activities that support its work of promoting mutual understanding between Catholicism and other religions.
+The Dicastery undertakes a range of activities that support its work of promoting mutual understanding between Catholicism and other religions.
 It welcomes visitors to Rome, it visits others, runs meetings and participates in many more.
 It publishes a bulletin called Pro dialogo three times a year, containing "significant Church texts on dialogue, articles, and news of dialogue activities throughout the world" as well as an Interreligious Dialogue Directory.